Turf Irrigation for the Home

 Figure 3.
 Water application distributions resulting from sprinkler irrigation.
 Excessive spacing results in a "dry" spot between sprinklers.

 In general, sprinkler overlap should be such that water from a sprinkler should nearly reach the neighboring sprinklers.
-When the spacing of sprinklers is more than 60 percent of the diameter of throw of the sprinklers, it's very likely that the system will not perform well.
+When the spacing of sprinklers is more than 60% of the diameter of throw of the sprinklers, it's very likely that the system will not perform well.
 An exception to this is the stationary spray nozzle sprinkler that is designed to put out uniform precipitation patterns with little or no overlap.
 It is important that sprinklers are operated at the pressure recommended by the manufacturer.
 Sprinklers working at low pressure will produce a doughnut pattern around the sprinkler.
 Sprinklers operating at high pressure will break up the stream, producing excessive small droplets that will cause most of the water to be deposited close to the sprinkler or lost to evaporation and wind drift.

-Placing sprinklers in a yard
+Placing Sprinklers in a yard

-Impact or gear- driven sprinklers should be used in large areas.
+Impact or gear-driven sprinklers should be used in large areas.
 Stationary spray nozzles should be used for small areas or strips.
 Most impact sprinklers used for small turf areas will work well at spacings between 35 and 45 feet.
 Gear-driven sprinklers will work well at spacings between 25 and 35 feet.
 Stationary spray nozzle sprinklers will work well in spacings of 8 to 15 feet.
 Once a sprinkler is selected, the recommended spacing and pressure can be obtained from the manufacturer.
 If these are not available, operate at a 25 psi to 30 psi pressure and measure the diameter.
-Regardless of whether you irrigate using hose and sprinkler, or a solid set system, the placement of the sprinklers will be the same.
+Regardless of whether you irrigate using hose-and-sprinkler or a solid set system, the placement of the sprinklers will be the same.
 A solid set system will use polyethylene or PVC pipe to deliver water to the sprinklers.
-A hose- and-sprinkler system will require that the sprinkler be moved from location to location to apply water.
-Do not mix different types of sprinklers (impact, gear-driven or spray) to irrigate a zone.
+A hose-and-sprinkler system will require that the sprinkler be moved from location to location to apply water.
+Do not mix different types of sprinklers (impact, gear-driven, or spray) to irrigate a zone.

 Two questions must be answered when scheduling irrigation: